You know that old managerial maxim of “what gets measured, gets managed?” Well, it sure applies to the world of sustainability, too.

 I found these measurements to be sturdy and sound.
 To be persuasive.
 And to be a potential catalyst for motivating change in the retail industry.

-In this update, I’ll share what I’ve learned about the MCI and LFI with you.
+Before I share what I’ve learned about the MCI and LFI, a brief public service announcement:

 There’s a healthy debate in circular economy circles (see what I did there?) about the proper framework for measuring circularity.
 But in this update—and subsequent ones on measurement—I’ll continue to reference the Ellen MacArthur Foundation as the thought leader in this space.